turingschool/front-end-curriculum/projects/overlook.md

 * Code is divided into logical components each with a clean, single responsibility
 * Array prototype methods are used to iterate instead of for loops
-* All DOM manipulation is held in the scripts.js file.
-No DOM manipulation occurs outside of this file.
+* Project is organized to separate concerns (Ask yourself - where should my DOM manipulation live?)
 * Variables and functions are consistently and appropriately named
 * Code leverages JavaScript's truthy/falsey principles
 * Demonstrates efforts towards making functions pure when possible. **Note: Purity is not possible for every function in a FE application.
 Strive for it only when it makes sense.**
 * Implements GET and POST Fetch requests
 * When utilizing Fetch, the DOM is updated based on the results of that Fetch
-* Most errors are handled and messages are displayed to a user when an error occurs

-✨WOW✨ can look like:

-* All data manipulation is cleanly separated from rendering code.
-* Code has clearly been refactored; functions are DRY and adhere to the Single Responsibility Principle.
-* All errors are handled and messages are displayed to a user when an error occurs
+* Errors are handled and messages are displayed to a user when an error occurs
-* Effectively implements one or more closure throughout project.
+* Wow option: Effectively implements one or more closure throughout project.

 </section>

 <section class="answer">
 ### Testing

+* Application has a robust and thorough test suite that covers functions that do not update the dom.
-* Tests cover most features and test for happy paths
+* Testing includes happy and sad paths
-* Test suite is organized.
+* Test suite is organized - a new developer could easily identify what function is causing a test to fail
-* Each function is tested in its own it block.
 * Each path is tested in its own it block.
 * Rather than using the production data, small sample data is stored in its own file and used for testing.
 * Sample data has been crafted to create the scenarios needed for thorough testing.
 * beforeEach hook is used to DRY up test files
+* Tests are DRY (Ask yourself - what tools can I use to limit repetitive code?)
 * There are no failing/pending tests upon submission

-✨WOW✨ can look like:

-* All scenarios/outcomes/paths are tested for functions, including happy and sad paths.
-* Application has a robust and thorough test suite that covers all functions that do not update the dom.
 </section>

 # Evaluation